-The singers will rehearse and perform with us during our 2017-18 season, gaining on-the-job experience alongside our professional singers, giving high-quality performances of repertoire from Byrd, Monteverdi, Carissimi, Charpentier, Bach and Mozart to James MacMillan, David Matthews and Elis Pekhonen.
+The successful singers will rehearse and perform with us throughout our 2018-19 season, gaining on-the-job experience alongside our professional singers, giving high-quality performances of repertoire from Tallis Spem in alium, Purcell and Bach to Alec Roth, James MacMillan, Roxanna Panufnik, Gabriel Jackson and Liz Johnson.

-Since founding Ex Cathedra in 1969, Jeffrey Skidmore has acquired a reputation for identifying and nurturing outstanding young singers.
+Jeffrey Skidmore founded Ex Cathedra in 1969, and his track record of identifying and supporting young singers is unrivalled.
 A long list of singers to have benefitted from working with Ex Cathedra at the beginning of their careers includes Carolyn Sampson, Nigel Short, Paul Agnew, Benjamin Hulett, Andrew Tortise, Samuel Boden, Marcus Farnsworth, Patrick Dunachie, and many more.

 Felicity Rogers, soprano.
 A graduate of Birmingham Conservatoire, and formerly a founder girl chorister at Worcester Cathedral, Felicity is currently a choral scholar at St Chad’s Cathedral, Birmingham, and Librarian and Voice Coach to the choristers at St Philip’s Cathedral, Birmingham.

 Sacha Fullerton, mezzo-soprano.
 Currently based in Gloucestershire whilst she studies at the Royal Welsh College of Music and Drama with Lorna Anderson, Sacha is currently a Lay Clerk at Gloucester Cathedral.